-The first section identifies the magnitude of economic rent (defined below) which partially motivates foreign policies of the Gulf countries and the U.S..
-It uses game theory logic to explain the \$15-\$20 per barrel range in which crude oil prices usually move.
-The second part analyzes global military trade in the context of petroleum imports and exports.
+The first section identifies the magnitude of economic rent (defined below) which partially motivates foreign policies of the Gulf countries and the U.S. It uses game theory logic to explain the \$15-\$20 per barrel range in which crude oil prices usually moved.
+The next section analyzes the framework now evolving toward a price range.
+The third part analyzes global military trade in the context of petroleum imports and exports.
 This is followed by a brief summary of the growth in nuclear weapons capability in the region.
 Then we summarize the pre-1980 history of Gulf production and international relations.
-We conclude with a discussion of future implications.
+We conclude with a discussion of future implications for the early part of this Century, and the likelihood of a near-term price range of \$22 to \$28 per barrel.

 II.
-Petroleum Price, Rent, and Game Theory
+Petroleum Price, Rent, and Game Theory, 1986-1999